 First-party cookies enable website owners to save basic user data such as usernames, passwords, and language selections.
 They are typically unable to trace users’ activities on other websites and instead focus on simplifying the browsing process.
 These cookies are necessary—for example, you wouldn’t be able to add several products to your shopping cart if first-party cookies weren’t there, and you’d have to deal with the pain of logging in each and every time you visited a website.

 Third-party cookies contain the same code as first-party cookies but are produced by third-party websites.
+Their goal is to track user activity across several websites to create user profiles that may be used for remarketing and lookalike audience targeting.

 The General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) have imposed significant limitations on the usage of user data.
 These changes have prompted web browsing firms to phase out third-party cookies from their digital targeting system.

-Although this is already the case for Apple Safari and Firefox, the update for Google Chrome is scheduled for 2023.
+Although this is already the case for Apple, Safari and Firefox, the update for Google Chrome is scheduled for 2023.

 So, how can you adapt to this new way of doing things and still maintain profitable results from their Google Ads?
 Well, by building a solid cookieless strategy, of course!